 - Notice 3 things that you are currently hearing.

 - Notice how 3 things you are touching feel.

 - Notice 3 things you taste.

 Once you’ve done this, it’s hard to be anything except centered in your own body.
 Use this reboot any time you get lost in old memories.
 It’s a good way to snap your consciousness right back into the present.

 Feeling better will take time and practice.
 You can’t do these nine steps to stop thinking about your ex and then magically have the clouds lift without some work.

-Remember that this is your opportunity to use your breakup to recreate an amazing life.
+This is your opportunity to use your breakup to recreate an amazing life.
 You’ve been given the chance to start over with a fresh slate.
 This is scary sometimes, but a rare opportunity to do the things that you love and might have neglected while you were coupled up.
-If you ever felt stifled in your relationship (and who doesn’t, on occasion), you have a fresh new start.
+If you ever felt stifled in your relationship (and who doesn’t, on occasion), you have a fresh, new start.